Camp Policies and Procedures

 We are happy to accommodate children with medical needs.
 The permission form sent to guardians after camp registration includes places to disclose medical information to camp staff.

 Historic Hanna’s Town is equipped with First Aid kits for staff and volunteers to treat minor injuries.
-Our staff and volunteers are trained in First Aid and CPR.
 In the event of a medical emergency, the staff will call 911 and notify the camper’s guardians via phone and email immediately.

 Camp staff and volunteers are not permitted to dispense medications.
 If campers need medicine during camp, special arrangements must be made for a guardian to come and administer medication.
 Campers may carry and administer their own medication if a guardian checks that they may self-administer medication on their registration form.
 Please notify the Education Coordinator at least one week before camp.